rjm263/arXiv_classifier/README.md

 # arXiv_classifier

-A multi-label classifier based on Hugging Face's  DistilBERT model.
-Classifies arXiv papers based on their title alone.
+This repo contains two classifier models based on Hugging Face's DistilBERT.
+Classifies arXiv papers based on their titles.

+- arXiv_title_classifier: trained on arXiv data labelled by all cross-listed categories
+- arXiv_no_crosslist: trained on arXiv data labelled by a single (the main) category only

 As an example, we chose the top 20 arXiv categories for classification, but this can easily be extended to inlcude more categories.
-The model respects cross-listing of papers and predicts the 5 most probable categories and their probabilities.

-The dataset of arXiv papers for training/testing can be obtained on Kaggle (https://www.kaggle.com/datasets/Cornell-University/arxiv/data) and either downloaded directly on their webpage (as done in this code) or via their API (see https://www.kaggle.com/docs/api).
+The dataset of arXiv papers for training/testing can be obtained on Kaggle (https://www.kaggle.com/datasets/Cornell-University/arxiv/data) and either downloaded directly on the webpage (as done in this code) or via their API (see https://www.kaggle.com/docs/api).